rundeck/docs/en/administration/security/authentication.md

 By default a new installation uses the realm.properties method.

+Each method determines whether the user is authenticated, and what *roles* they have.

+The list of roles can be accepted as-is (default), or you can add a prefix to them using the following config in rundeck-config.properties:

+    rundeck.security.jaasRolePrefix=PREFIX_

 ## PropertyFileLoginModule

 These instructions explain how to manage user credentials for